Here’s how to deal with capability in the workplace

 • Provide the employee with an opportunity to defend and prove their case.

-• If the employee is incapable after a medical expert deems them so, ensure you explore reasonable accommodations that could help the employee, e.g., changing the employee’s hours of work.
+If the employee is incapable after a medical expert deems them to be, ensure you explore reasonable accommodations that could help the employee, e.g., changing the employee’s hours of work.

 Book a call with a consultant